Meet the Members

 Louisa Kataria is a versatile saxophonist and multi-instrumentalist with a dynamic career across classical, musical theatre, contemporary, and commercial music.
 A classically trained performer, she regularly gives solo performances and appears as a chamber musician with her multi-instrumental quartet, Versa Winds.
 Orchestral appearances include with the London Philharmonic Orchestra, Pegasus Opera, Tête-á-Tête Opera and National Youth Orchestra of Great Britain.

 In demand as a woodwind ‘trebler’, Louisa debuted in the West End with the London Musical Theatre Orchestra in 2022 and was the chairholder on White Christmas (The Mill at Sonning) from Nov 2024-Jan2025.
-Other Musical Theatre credits include Hairspray, Anything Goes, Merrily We Roll Along, Sister Act, and Curtains.
+Other Musical Theatre credits include Cinderella (Hackney Empire, 2025) Hairspray, Anything Goes, Merrily We Roll Along, Sister Act, and Curtains.
 She was a regular member of the RCM Jazz Orchestra and later lead clarinet for Lewes Big Band, and has had commercial bookings ranging from televised events at OVO Wembley Arena to the red carpet at World Vogue.

 A passionate educator, Louisa holds woodwind peripatetic positions at ACS Hillingdon and Orchard House School and has been a tutor for LMTO’s Upbeat programme since 2023.
 She is also works with the Youth Chorus at Opera Holland Park.